revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring JDBC.md

 <blockquote>

-- The table shows which actions Spring takes care of and which are developers responsibilities.
+- The table shows which actions Spring takes care of and which are developers’ responsibilities.

 | **Steps** | **Action**                                               | **Spring** | **Developer** |
 | --------- | -------------------------------------------------------- | ---------- | ------------- |